suiluj/chordpro-song-book/data/input/songs/sections/README.md

 *Important*:

-- chordpro files must have the file extension `.chordpro`
+- chordpro files must have the file extension `.cho`
 - pdf files must have the file extension `.pdf`